YourBetterAssistant/yourbetterassistant/README.md

 # bbarevamp
-This code cannot be copied and pasted it needs to eb edited to suit you NOTE:In order to avoid your bot from going offline once the sudo command is used I highly suggest editing 'discord.sudo' to remove the errors from appearing
+This code cannot be copied and pasted it needs to be edited to suit you.
+You also need a dotenv file but you can replace it with config.json.
+To download the files do npm install and then node index.
+Remember to do npm init to make your project.